bretth/django-pq/README.rst

     Job ended normally without result
     *** Listening for work on high, default, low

-If you don’t see any output you might need to configure your django project LOGGING.
-Here’s an example configuration that will print to the console
+If you don’t see any output you might need to configure your django project ``LOGGING``.
+Here’s an example configuration that will print to the console:

 .. code-block:: python